 - Returning all company property: It is illegal for a past employer to withhold your last paycheck from you until you have returned company property.
 If your employer has not paid you because you did not return company property you have the right to file a lawsuit.
 It is beneficial to you for you to return all possessions to the organization so it will not affect your case after hiring a Huntington Beach employment attorney.

 Making decisions in the workplace based solely on race is unacceptable and against the law.
-Decisions that cannot be made based solely on race include whom to hire, whom to fire and whom to promote.
+Decisions that cannot be made based solely on race include hiring, firing, and promotions.
 Discrimination has no place in the workplace.
 In the workplace, racial discrimination can occur during the hiring process, during decisions regarding promotions or it can involve wrongful terminations.